The Brownian transport map: Introduction

-The generality of the transport method towards functional inequalities opens the door, once Theorem \ref{thm:uniinformal} is established, to the improvement of numerous functional inequalities.
-In section \ref{sec:funct} we provide a number of such improvements in order to demonstrate the strength of our results.
-The following corollary contains a small subset of the results of section \ref{sec:funct}.
+Once Theorems \ref{thm:uniinformal} and \ref{thm:Gaussmix} are established, the generality of the transport method towards functional inequalities opens the door to the improvement of numerous functional inequalities.
+Section \ref{sec:funct} is dedicated to proving such results which include the isoperimetric inequality, $\Psi$-log-Sobolev inequalities; a generalization of the log-Sobolev inequality, and $q$-Poincar\'e inequalities, a generalization of the Poincar\'e inequality.
+In Table 1 we summarize our results and note the ones which seem to be new.
+The definitions and exact statements are deferred to Section \ref{sec:funct}. {